react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

    };
    ```

-   Then `/user/first` will resolve to `HomeStack->Profile->Home`.
+   Then `/user/home` will resolve to `HomeStack->Profile->Home`.

-   you can also make the config not include nested navigator, which will make the URL even longer, but maybe a bit less confusing.
+   You can also make the config not include nested navigator, which will make the URL even longer, but maybe a bit less confusing.

    ```js
    const config = {